worldstudio/worldstudio.github.io/_theme/youth-empowerment.md

 organization_image: /img/organizations/mib.png
 organization_bio_html: >-
   <p>Made in Brownsville is a Brooklyn-based creative agency that supports
-  economic mobility for under&ndash;resourced Brownsville youth through apprenticeships in design and technology.
+  economic mobility for under-resourced Brownsville youth through apprenticeships in design and technology.
 The organization trains and employs young people, including those with juvenile offenses, in the fields of silkscreening, 3D printing, robotics and cinematography, among others.
 Made in